Late one evening back in 2015, all was dark and quiet in the house.

 LESSON 5: KEEP PERSPECTIVE

 More importantly, grasping this helps us keep perspective.
-Owning/starting a business is thrilling and scary all at the same time.
-Overcoming challenges with creative thinking, hard work and perseverance can make the gains much sweeter.
 But investing your own sweat and tears can make the negatives extra painful.

 Keeping perspective is key.
 Your small business does not totally define you.
 Our small business is also not the “be all / end all” of life.